You read that title right.

 In turn, this increases the overall loading time of your page.

 With minification, unnecessary code elements like comments, whitespaces, and line breaks are stripped removed.

 Sure, if you’re prepared to stare in front of your computer for days or even weeks on end.

-Instead, use a tool like Minify Code to automatically minify any code you upload.
+Instead, use a tool like Minifier to automatically minify any code you upload.